daniellaible/miasql/manual.md

 # MiaSQL

 ## Preface

 MiaSQL was born out of curiosity.
 Daniel wanted to understand the way SQL databases work.
 Therefor he decided to program his own db project.
 He published his project on github and nobody noticed.

 The word 'mia' means 'my' in Esperanto.
 To name the software in Esperanto was chosen deliberately.
 Esperanto was created as a world language, a language to unite.
 Mia was created with the same intentions, to provide a tool for all people, a tool that is free from third party tinkering, a tool that does not need to earn dividends for some shareholders.

+## General Information

+## Licencing

+## Installing Mia
+### Installing Mia on Windows

+### Installing Mia on Linux

+### Installing Mia on Mac

+### Connecting to Mia
+Connecting to the database is simple - just use PuTTY and connect to your db-server on port 7878.

+## Language Structure
+### Basic Language Settings
-## Datatypes
+#### Datatypes
 We do not support VarChar.
 We only support Char as datatype.
 VarChar seems to be an anachronism.

 These are the datatypes we are currently supporting.
 * BigInt { 64 bit },
 * Int { 32 bit },
 * SmallInt { 16 bit },